danielmanfred/react-bootstrap/README.md

-Basic Responsive Web App Exaple.
+# Basic Responsive Web App Exapmle.

 ## Resources used in development